 21. Federalism Under Pressure: Federal ‘Health’ Factors and ‘Co-morbidities’

-Nico Steytler is Professor of Public Law at the Dullah Omar Institute at the University of the Western Cape, South Africa, and South African Research Chair in Multilevel Government, Law and Development.
+Nico Steytler is Professor of Public Law at the Dullah Omar Institute for Constitutional Law, Governance and Human Rights at the University of the Western Cape, South Africa, and South African Research Chair in Multilevel Government, Law and Development.
 He is a former Commissioner of the Financial and Fiscal Commission, and former President of the International Association of Centres for Federal Studies.
 He has published widely on federalism, including The Value of Comparative Federalism: The Legacy of Ronald L. Watts (2021, co-edited), Decentralization and Constitutionalism in Africa (2019, co-edited); Concurrent Powers in Federal Systems: Meaning, Making, Managing (2017, edited); Kenyan-South African Dialogue on Devolution (2016, co-edited); and Local Government Law of South Africa (2007, co-authored).